acdh-oeaw/dar/README.md

 ## First steps

-Make sure that the application you'd like to register has some endpoint return a JSON file like the one below
+Make sure that the application you'd like to register has some endpoint returning a JSON file like the one below

 ```json
 {